sealabtelu/.github/profile/README.md

 **`Computer Engineering Laboratory`** **`Coders`**

-Welcome to the official GitHub organization of the **Software Engineering and Application Laboratory (SEA Laboratory)**, a research and development lab within the S1 Teknik Komputer program at Telkom University.
+Welcome to the official GitHub organization of the **Software Engineering and Application Laboratory (SEA Laboratory)**, a research and development lab within the Computer Engineering program at Telkom University.

 ## About Us